Laragear/MetaModel/MIGRATIONS.md

 ### Morphs

 You may find yourself needing to alter the type of the morph relation created in the migration.
-For example, the migration will create an integer-type morph for an ULID-based User model.
+For example, the migration will create an integer-type morph that you won't be able to attach to an ULID-based User model.

-To change the morph type, use the `morph...` property access preferably, or the `morph()` method with `integer`, `uuid` or `ulid` if you need to also set an index name (in case your database engine doesn't play nice with large index names).
+To change the morph type, use the `morph...` property access preferably, or the `morph()` method with `numeric`, `uuid` or `ulid` if you need to also set an index name (in case your database engine doesn't play nice with large index names).

 ```php
 use Illuminate\Database\Schema\Blueprint;